matthewdcage/vapi-mcp/README.md

 - Ensure Node.js is installed and up to date
 - Check that all dependencies are installed (`npm install`)
 - Verify the build completed successfully (`npm run build`)
+- Make sure you're running the command from the correct directory

 ### Tools not appearing in Cursor